 I’m Judge Jerry Metz.
-I'm running for re-election the Hamilton County Common Pleas Court.
+I'm running for re-election to the Hamilton County Common Pleas Court.

 “Law is the pledge of a society that its citizens will do justice to one another.”